Guide

 Project owners don’t always have visibility into the vendors the general contractor or subcontractors hire for a construction project.
 This is especially true on larger projects.
 The owner, or their representatives, are within their rights to request a list of the vendors that are providing work or materials.
 Vendor information often includes contact information and a description of the work they’re doing.

-Calculations are used as evidence that a contractor’s work meets the requirements of the engineer.
+Engineering calculations are reviewed by the design team to ensure compliance with project specifications.
 An electrical contractor, for example, may need to show that the electrical system they’ve built can handle anticipated demands.

 Verifying calculations during the submittal process can help avoid catastrophes, such as a power outage at a hospital.